Shiling42/markdown-cv/index.md

 - 1 Master thesis and  1 Master semester project at EPFL
 - Teaching Assistant, Analytic mechanics at EPFL, 2022/23
-- Teaching Assistant, Statistical physics of biomacromoleculesat at EPFL, 2022
+- Teaching Assistant, Statistical physics of biomacromolecules at EPFL, 2022
 - Teaching Assistant, Biophysics : physics of the cell at EPFL, 2021

 ## Service